 Early advertising targeted hobbyists; subsequently moved on to individuals and businesses.
 Latter arguably primary until truly easy-to-use computers available in late 1980s.

 Advertising the Personal Computer (Cont'd)

 For the first time, advertising computers involved the creation of publicly-recognizable corporate heroes, often by over-simplifying corporate history, e.g., Wozniak and Allen.

-Making the Personal Computer Usable
+Making Personal Computers Usable